itinero/docs/docs/itinero/basic-concepts/profiles/lua.md

 ### Handling relations

 If you need information from relations to do route planning (e.g. prefer cycling networks), add a function called `relation_tag_processor`.
+This function is called for every relation.
+The tags that should be kept must be copied into `result.attributes_to_keep`.

+All these attributes are then added onto the attributes of every element which is part of the relation.
+If a key already exists in the tagcollection of that way, the new value will be appended with `,` between them.

 Important: the keys mentioned in `attributes_to_keep` have to be in the `profile_whitelist`, the keys needed by this function must be in `meta_whitelist`.

 ```Lua